lmcculloch/RhizobiaActinoLegumeSNF/README.md

-# Chapter4
+# Legumes associated with both Actinobacteria and rhizobia show higher nitrogen fixation rates than with only rhizobia partners
-Code for analysis and figures for Chapter 4
+Code for analysis and figures for manuscript on Neotropical legume seedling nodule bacteriomes